yairgil/Docker-Provider/Documentation/GenevaIntegrationPreview/ReadMe.md

 # Onboarding Instructions
-This feature enables the ingesting of the Container Std{out;err} logs to Geneva Logs Account and all other types gets ingested to Azure Log Analytics Workspace
+This feature enables the ingestion of the Container Std{out;err} logs to Geneva Logs Account and all other types gets ingested to Azure Log Analytics Workspace.

-## Geneva Logs Account
+## Geneva Logs Account Configuration

 1. Create Geneva Logs Account if you dont have one to use for testing of this feature
 2. Navigate to [GenevaLogs Account](https://portal.microsoftgeneva.com/account/logs/configurations)